CDChamberlin/JSFundamentals/answers.md

 - Subtration: Works fine.
 Answer is -1.
 - lessThan1: String comparison, results in correct answer, because both are one digit numbers.
 - lessThan2: String comparison, answer given true, expected answer false.
 "30" as a string comes before "4".
+## Question 3
+- 0 is false in if statements, so this statement won't log to the console
+- "0" is returns as a non-empty string so this evuates true, and logs to the console.
+Same for -1.
+- null also results in false in if statements, so this line won't print as well.
+- 1 is true in if statements, so this logs to the console.